tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 past week or so that he was not suited to that role.
 I'm sad--deeply so--to see him go.
 Brendan Eich invented the language I use for my job every day, he was a brilliant technical mind, a protector of the open web, and a founder of Mozilla.
-I wish he did not have to leave Mozilla.
+I wish he didn't have to leave.

-And while I was conflicted on having a Prop 8-supporting CEO, I was not conflicted on having one who couldn't tackle an issue like this head-on.
+And while I was conflicted about having a Prop 8-supporting CEO, I was not conflicted about having one who couldn't tackle an issue like this head-on.
 I [advocated last week that we talk about this issue](/2014/03/26/on-including-the-uninclusive/), calmly and openly, hopeful that a positive discussion would come of it and things could be better than they were.
 This plea was largely aimed at detractors of Mozilla and Eich who wanted him to resign rather than recant,